SalesTim/tech-hub/src/app/api/reference/Apis/TeamsApi.md

 Create a new team channel

     Create a new team channel.
-TIER 2️⃣ | ROLES &gt; AUTHENTICATED_USER.
+TIER 2️⃣ | ROLES - AUTHENTICATED_USER.

 ### Parameters